Spiny Leaf Stick Insect Fact File

 Spiny leaf stick insects are herbivores.
 Their preferred browse item is eucalyptus.
 They also feed upon guava, tree Lucerne, wattle, oak, rose, raspberry, hawthorn, salmon berry and bramble.

 The different leaves they consume can impact upon their color and how large they will grow.

 Where can you find the spiny leaf stick insect?

 Australia is the native home of the spiny leaf stick insect.
 Here they are found in the states of Queensland and New South Wales along the coast.

-Upon hatching the spiny leaf stick insect resembles a redheaded black ant more than a stick insect.
+Upon hatching the spiny leaf stick insect resembles a redheaded black ant (as seen in the image below) more than a stick insect.
 It allows them to leave their burrow with the ants in safety until they find a nice tree in which to take up residence.